by James Smith

 Unfortunately, when we know we are being observed we act differently.
 When we know someone is listening we clam up or choose our words more carefully or do not discuss personal things.
 Our behavior changes due to a lack of privacy.

 I am a very curious individual by nature.
-I don't just want to know something exists, I want to why it exists.
+I don't just want to know something exists, I want to know why it exists.
 I want to know how it works.
 When I hear about IEDs killing our troops in the middle east, I don't just want to know what an Improvised Explosive Device is, I want to know how they are built.
 Is it a complicated device that some genius is running around planting out there in the sand?
 Or is it a fairly simple device pieced together with whatever is available?
 I have no use for one, but my curiosity compels me to seek this knowledge.

 But, what happens when I look this information up online?
 I would certainly be put on some terrorist watch list for simply satisfying my thirst for knowledge.
 Perhaps then I would be detained and harassed any time I enter or leave my country or travel within 100 miles of a national border2.
 I am risking my "freedom" just mentioning some of these words in this post.